yvesdhondt/CNN-StockReturnPrediction/README.md

 The notebooks are numbered in the order that they should be executed.
 Notebooks 0 and 1 have to do with turning the raw data into image files and performing some basic EDA.
 As this is a step that takes a lot of time (depending on the machine a few hours to a full day), a folder with already processed images is provided.

 - The folder "ModelData", contains the .csv files that outline where the train, test, & validation data can be found as well as the labels.
-- The folder "SampleData", contains all the area chart and GADF image files.
-If you decide to skip over running notebooks 0 & 1 than you simply have to **RENAME /SampleData to /Charts** and then you should be able to run notebooks 2 and beyond without issue.
+- The folder "stock_return_cnn/SampleData.zip", contains all the area chart and GADF image files.
+If you decide to skip over running notebooks 0 & 1 than you simply have to **UNZIP AND THEN RENAME /SampleData to /Charts** and then you should be able to run notebooks 2 and beyond without issue.

 # Hyperparameter Tuning